-\begin{remark} If an integrable system $\is$ is faithful, then so is every integrable system isomorphic to it, and every saturated subsystem.
-In particular, by Remark \ref{rmk:leaf_conn}, if $U \subset \Phi(M)$ is open, the set of connected components of $U$ is in bijective correspondence with the set of connected components of the total space of the subsystem relative to $U$. \end{remark}
+where the second equality follows from the fact that $\pi$ is injective, while the last equality follows from the fact that $V$ is saturated with respect to $q$. \end{proof}

-\begin{remark} Because the leaf space of a faithful integrable system is homeomorphic to a subset of $\R^n$, such a leaf space is second countable and Hausdorff. \end{remark}
+The following result, which follows from Lemmas \ref{lemma:leaf_space_invariant} and~\ref{lemma:leaf_conn}, details how faithfulness behaves with respect to taking isomorphism classes and subsystems, and is stated below without proof.

-Example~\ref{rmk:not_weaker} illustrates two ways in which a failure of faithfulness can disrupt the relationship between the moment map image and the topology of the total space -- first if the fibers of the moment map need not be connected, and second if the moment map need not be proper onto its image.
+\begin{Corollary} If an integrable system $\is$ is faithful, then so is every integrable system isomorphic to it, and every saturated subsystem.
+In particular, \begin{itemize}[leftmargin=*]\itemsep=0pt \item faithful integrable systems form a full subcategory of integrable systems, and \item if $U \subset \Phi(M)$ is open, the set of connected components of $U$ is in bijective correspondence with the set of connected components of the total space of the subsystem relative to~$U$. \end{itemize} \end{Corollary}